-Having been in Thailand for a number of years, and lived in Chiang Mai, I know the owner of SEE TEFL, John, personally.
+Having been in Thailand for a number of years, and lived in Chiang Mai, I know the owner of SEE TEFL personally.

-I've introduced around 20 students to the course and all have really enjoyed it.
+I've introduced around 20 students to John and his staff over the years and all have really enjoyed it.

-He is a great, honest guy and in the business of helping students have an enjoyable, safe study experience.
+He is a nice, honest guy, and truly in the business of helping students have an enjoyable, safe study experience.